-My visit to Lefkara in Cyprus was inspired by no less than Leonardo da Vinci, who traveled to the village to purchase pieces of lace created here for use in adorning Milan Cathedral.
-I wanted to see for myself lace so finely-wrought that it had been legendary for centuries.
+My visit to Lefkara town in Cyprus was inspired by no less than Leonardo da Vinci, who traveled to the village to purchase pieces of lace created here for use in adorning Milan Cathedral.
+I wanted to see for myself the lace that was so finely-wrought that it had been legendary for centuries.

 My husband and I turned off the highway just before Stavrovouni monastery, which was founded in 327 A.D. by St. Helena, mother of Constantine the Great.
 Driving high into white limestone hills, we paused at a crest in the road to look down at the jewel-like tones of the picturesque town that was our destination.
 In the valley below, the gleaming spire of Lefkara’s 16th century church was encircled by amber terracotta tiled roofs and emerald carob trees, creating a fairy tale tableau.

 The indigenous art of Lefkara lace is as charming as its setting.
 Employing the ancient Greek and Byzantine geometric patterns that are carved in marble and mosaics elsewhere in Cyprus, Lefkara’s prized virtuosity takes a more delicate form: intricate, exquisitely-crafted hand-made lace.
 While the ravages of time and the greed of looters are the nemesis of archaeologists who preserve the stone monuments of Limassol and Tenta, the enemies that Lefkara lace’s guardians confront are more subtle—progress and benign neglect.